 This allowed us to clear out our first debt the first week that we started budgeting.
 Even though it was just a bit over $400, we would have continued paying the minimum due for months if we hadn’t made the decision to work towards debt freedom.

 Contrary to popular belief, it is much cheaper to eat at home.
 Not only does this save you money, but also you’re able to eat much healthier at a fraction of the cost.
 You even have leftovers that can be packed up for dinner or lunch the next day.

 At the beginning of our journey, my husband was not on board.

 Since I was determined to reach my goals every month, I needed something or someone to hold me accountable.
 The #debtfreecommunity on IG did just that for me.

-There are thousands of people in a small corner of IG that were documenting their journey and inspiring others to do the same.
+There are thousands of people in a small corner of IG that were documenting their journey to pay off five-figure debt and even more and inspiring others to do the same.